Integration of A-Parser with Redis: advanced API

 Executing requests

-The Redis API is based on Redis Lists, list operations allow you to add an unlimited number of requests to the queue (limited by RAM), as well as receive results in blocking mode with a timeout (blpop
+Redis API operation is based on Redis Lists, list operations allow adding an unlimited number of requests to the queue (limited by RAM), as well as receiving results in blocking mode with a timeout (blpop) or in asynchronous mode (lpop).

 useproxy